caseykulm/m340l-cline-fall-2013/README.md

 Optional flags
 ==============

-For a verbose print out
+For a verbose print out on any of the following algorithms
 > java Test -verbose

 For "Gaussian Elimination Algorithm with Partial Pivoting and Elimination Separated from Solving"
-> java Test -forward_elimination
+> java Test -partial_pivoting